-When you are a newbie worker, you might not know that there is a labour law that can help you in case you encounter employment issues along the way.
-This law ensures that every worker gets what is right for them.
+If you are a new employee, you might not know that there is a labour law that can help you in case you encounter employment issues along the way.
+This law ensures that employees are treated fairly.
 Of course, employers must abide by these laws, and the same goes for employees.

 First, What Is Labour Law?